andujiuba/IAC_Terraform/README.md

 ### `terraform apply -auto-approve` `terraform destroy target aws_instance.<NAME>`

+---

 # Performance Testing

-performance testing:
+## What is Perfromance Testing and why do we need it?
-ensures system reacts in a timely manner and serves needs user experience: cpu utilisation downtime
+- ensures system reacts in a timely manner and serves needs
+- maps out user experience
+- monitors cpu utilisation
+- logs any downtime

-The ultimate goal of testing is to improve the user journey.
+**The ultimate goal of testing is to improve the user journey.**

-We want to test every single step og the user journey (img of the user journey)
+We want to test every single step of the user journey and ensure that there are no obstacles.
+- (img of the user journey)

-Testing take a long time and is not a single step process (img of iterative process against approach) Start small then scale up testing
+Testing take a long time and is not a single step process
+- (img of iterative process against approach)
-Usually takes 6 to 12 weeks to fully test
+The best method is to start small then scale up the testing.
+It usually takes 6 to 12 weeks to fully test a system, so thorough testing is imperitive.

+## How to make an app highly available?
+- using multiple avalablity zones
+- diffreent regions have different vpcs
+- LOAD BALANCERS

+## How to test
-how to make app highly available? using multiple avalablity zones diffreent regions have different vpcS LOAD BALANCERS different types of testing, spike, soak, load
+There are different types of testing, spike, soak, load and stress testing

+- (img of graphing)

-# ***ask kieron what his question was***
+### ***ask kieron what his question was***

-Test environment?
-env just before pub,
+## What is a test environment?
-where you can perform tests
+It is the environment just before pubublication where you can perform tests that simulate the live app.
-identical to live app

 ## Download and Install Java
 ![image](https://user-images.githubusercontent.com/88186581/134367692-2b57f177-d6c6-492d-ae82-b19991b0e4a5.png)